THE KENYA SAFARI GUIDE

 The Great Migration

-Over two million wildebeest and zebra cross the Mara river sometime between July and August.
-They repeat this every year in larger numbers.
+Over two million wildebeest and zebra cross the Mara river sometime between July and August, and they repeat this every year in larger numbers.
 It’s not just the gnu that would attract you here, but also the healthy number of predators looking for an easy meal.
-This spectacle is not to be missed by any traveler on a Kenya safari Vacation.
+This spectacle is not to be missed, especially if it’s your first safari in Kenya.

 The Great Migration